fdocr/fdocr/_posts/2023-02-10-learning-crystal-with-battlesnake.markdown

 permalink: /learning-crystal-with-battlesnake/
 ---

 Recently I've been interested in [Crystal lang](https://crystal-lang.org/) so I worked on a Battlesnake implementation to get more practice under my belt.
+I'm sharing an overview of it in this post and the code is [open source on GitHub](https://github.com/fdocr/crystalsnake).

 [Battlesnake](https://play.battlesnake.com/) is a multiplayer game where a small server you write plays a _survival-style_ snake game paired with snakes implemented by others.

-## About the app
+## The app

 I'm using [Kemal](https://github.com/fdocr/CrystalSnake) for framework.
 The simplicity (Ruby/Sinatra similarity) won me over when paired with Crystal performance.
 This is what the entire Battlenake API implementation looks like at the time of this writing: